russ-mccuen/russ-mccuen/README.md

 Welcome!
 I’m solving problems daily in **Python**, **Java**, **C++**, and **Rust**!
 I teach three of the languages (all but Rust) and I am constantly screwing up which syntax goes with which language.
 So now I will never screw up again, all thanks to GitHub!

 ## Current Mission: 31-Day Challenge
-Solving the same problem in all three languages every day:
+Solving the same problem in all four languages every day:
 - Python — fast, clean, no excuses
 - Java — structured, strict, predictable
 - C++ — efficient, unforgiving, keeps you sharp